The cub petting scam

 You can find many places around the world where people are allowed to cuddle and/or take pictures with wild animals.
 Unaware travellers are misled.
 They believe that interacting with these animals is helping them and even more so, that it benefits the conservation of the species.
 Sometimes they even end up volunteering at such places, investing a lot of money and time.
 Most of the people do not mean any harm to the animals and believe that they are supporting a decent cause.
 Most visitors are unaware of the associated animal suffering taking place at these places.
 South Africa´s lion breeding farms provide such an example.
 These, continuously breed lions multiple times a year, filling up these places with young cubs.

-The lion cubs born in captivity on breeding farms are ripped away from their mothers mostly within days of birth.
-This means that the mother goes into estrus (becoming fertile again) much quicker and can produce two to three litters per year in captivity.
-Her wild cousin generally only has one litter every two to three years.
-It goes without saying that it is obviously incredibly traumatic for the lioness to have her cubs taken away from her, not once, not twice, but over and over again.
+Lion cubs that are born in captivity on breeding farms are ripped away from their mothers mostly within days of birth.
+This means that the mother goes into oestrus (becoming fertile again) much quicker and can therefore produce two to three litters per year in captivity.
+Her wild relative generally only has one litter every two to three years.
+It goes without saying that it is incredibly traumatic for lionesses to have their cubs taken away, not once, not twice, but over and over again.
+The same sequence of events applies to tigers.

 The truth: it is an entertainment industry